tobygrice/nes-emu/README.md

 This NES emulator is a personal project to experiment with distributed systems and parallel programming in C++.
 The goal is to have each processing unit of the NES console running in parallel with single-tick granularity, coordinated by a single shared clock (as in actual hardware).

-Running an emulator on a single-tick basis will cause a huge amount of overhead (the PPU ticks over 5 million times per second).
-Running at a full 60fps would be fantastic but is ultimately not the goal: the intention is primarily to emulate the original hardware as closely as possible.
-Once accurate emulation has been achieved, I will shift focus towards efficiency.
+Running an emulator with single-tick granularity will cause a huge amount of overhead due to constant context-switching between components (the PPU ticks over 5 million times per second, the CPU over 1.5 million).
+This project is an experiment in parallel processing to see if this overhead can be mitigated or even removed (hardware allowing).
+Regardless of whether this can be achieved, I am not expecting this to run at full speed, nor is this the goal: the primary target is cycle-accurate emulation at all costs.
+Once this goal has been reached, I will then attempt to improve efficiency.

 ## Development progress:
 - [x] CPU official opcodes